deepicqqq/TSA_EXP3/README.md

 ![Screenshot 2024-10-05 081752](https://github.com/user-attachments/assets/a6aeb285-98b2-441f-b77c-d6bcff4881eb)

 ### RESULT:
-        Thus we have successfully implemented the auto correlation function in python.
+        Thus we have successfully implemented the auto correlation function for Daily Delhi climate test in python.